-FullStack Labs is a 70+ person software consultancy.
-They design and build software for other companies, in addition to help with staffing and team augmentation.
-Based in Sacramento, California, they have offices in DC, San Francisco, and Colombia, plus several distributed team members.
+FullStack Labs is a 600+ person software consultancy.
+They design and build software for other companies, in addition to helping with staffing and team augmentation.
+Based in Sacramento, California, they have offices in Washington, D.C., San Francisco, and Colombia, as well as several distributed team members.

 When the founders first formed the company, they were essentially freelancers with big dreams.
 But they were always judicious about tracking their time and showing their hours worked.